 BP Solar to construct 150MW Solar Power Farm in Moree NSW

-Written on the 20th of June 2011 by Brendan Graetz
+Written on the 20 June 2011 by Brendan Graetz

 BP Solar chosen for the Australian Government's solar flagships program, BP Solar will begin construction of a 150 Megawatt solar power plant in Moree NSW in 2012.

 Here are the details from the official press release:

 Australia’s first utility-scale solar power station to be built in Moree

 Leaders in solar and large-scale renewable energy, Fotowatio Renewable Ventures (FRV), BP Solar and Pacific Hydro welcomed today’s announcement by the Federal Government that their joint proposal to build Australia’s first utility scale solar project, the 150MW Moree Solar Farm in the NSW Tablelands, has been selected as part of the Solar Flagships Program.

 “This is an exciting day for the consortium partners who are looking forward to working closely with the Federal and NSW State Governments to deliver this landmark project,” said Javier Huergo, of FRV and a Director of Moree Solar Farm.

 Subject to final approvals, construction is scheduled to commence in mid 2012.

 Tony Stocken of BP Solar and a Director of Moree Solar Farm said: “The Moree Solar Farm will pave the way for more utility scale solar power production in Australia by demonstrating that this proven technology has an important role to play helping Australia transition to a low carbon emission future.”
 While the Moree Solar Farm will be the first of its kind in Australia, utility scale solar PV power stations have been successfully operating in the USA, Canada, Spain, Italy, Germany, China and other countries for many years and Australia has a higher level of solar resource than any of these countries